rachel-king4/pands-project/README.md

 To visualise the data, a variety of graphs and plots were created using the Python modules outlined above.
 These provide great insight into the data and what it represents in relation to the three species of Iris plant.

 These plots were all created as functions, so they could be called together at the end of the code.
 In my opinion, this makes the code neater and easier to read/follow.
-When the program is ran, the last 4 lines of code (lines 222-225) call the code written inside the fucntions for each of the plots/graphs for whcih code was written for in the program.
+When the program is ran, the last 4 lines of code (lines 222-225) call the code written inside the fucntions for each of the plots/graphs for which code was written for in the program.

 #### **Line Plots** ####

-Line plots were created which display the mean of each of the four variables when the data is grouped by species/class. [s]
+Line plots were created which display the mean of each of the four variables when the data is grouped by species/class. [[20]](#20)

 ```
 sepal_length = iris.groupby(["Class"],as_index=False).agg(